 In addition to information about our programs, we provide access to help in your area for a wide range of issues, including employment, individual counseling, career assistance, addiction, and emergency housing.

 Visit the links below for assistance for prevention or if need emergency shelter:

 (R)esumes, (I)nterview skills, (S)ocial skills, (E)mpowerment

-Program activities would include résumé and cover letter building, mock interviewing, assistance with completing online job applications, professional workshops and transportation assistance and more...
+Program activities include résumé and cover letter building, virtual mock interviewing, assistance with completing online job applications, and virtual professional workshops (coming soon).

 Taking it 2 the Streets

 IW4AL partner with local agencies and other non profit organizations to distrbute warm items to include hats, gloves, thermal wear, coats, socks and our Resource Information & Referral List to our homeless in local parks and metro stations during the hypothermia season.
 This program also provides lunch during the summer months.

 In PG County alone there are a total of 71 Title 1 schools.
 These are the schools that are located in low income areas.
 These students are most likely to be faced with cognitive, behavorial and attention related outcomes, higher rates of delinquency, depressive and anxiety disorders, etc.

 This is a program that serves students in need or experiencing homelessness by providing these schools with the basic necessities to include quarterly hygiene kits, annual back to school backpacks and supplies and winter coat drive.